ibm-cloud-docs/cis/known-limitations.md

 ## Global load balancer
 {:#known-limitations-glb}

- * Cloud Internet Services allows you to use the character `_` in load balancer hostnames, however, Kubernetes clusters cannot use `_`.
+ * Cloud Internet Services allows you to use the character `_` in load balancer hostnames.
+However, Kubernetes clusters cannot use `_`.

  * The Standard plan permits a maximum of 5 load balancers, pools, and health checks.
 Each pool can have a total of 6 origins, but only 6 unique origins are permitted throughout each CIS instance.